yoursunny/esp8266ndn/README.md

 Transports

 * Ethernet: unicast and multicast on ESP8266 and ESP32
-* UDP/IPv4: unicast and multicast on ESP8266 and ESP32
+* UDP/IPv4: unicast and multicast on ESP8266 and ESP32; unicast on RP2040
 * UDP/IPv6: unicast on ESP8266 and ESP32
 * [Bluetooth Low Energy](https://github.com/yoursunny/NDNts/tree/main/pkg/web-bluetooth-transport): server/peripheral only on ESP32 and nRF52